-For an example of writing Parquet files to Amazon S3, see Examples of Accessing S3 Data from Spark.
+For an example of writing Parquet files to Amazon S3, see Reading and Writing Data Sources From and To Amazon S3.

 For general information and examples of Spark working with data in different file formats, see Accessing External Storage from Spark.